GDP in Chile

 At its 13 April policy meeting, the Central Bank of Chile (BCC) decided to reduce the policy rate by 25 basis points, from 3.00% to 2.75%, marking the second consecutive monthly rate cut.

-Consumer prices in Chile rose 0.2% in February compared to the previous month, down from January’s 0.5% rise and coming in slightly below analysts’ expectations of a 0.3% rise.
+Consumer prices in Chile rose 0.2% in April compared to the previous month, down slightly from March’s 0.4% and bang in line with analysts’ expectations.

-The business confidence index (IMCE, Indicador Mensual de Confianza Empresarial) published by ICARE and the Universidad Adolfo Ibáñez rose to 46.0 points in February, up from 44.9 points in the previous month and marking the highest reading in one year.
+The business confidence index (IMCE, Indicador Mensual de Confianza Empresarial) published by ICARE and the Universidad Adolfo Ibáñez fell from 45.1 points in March to 44.1 points in April, marking the second consecutive monthly decline.